Alert Notification System

 Employee Assistance Program

-EAP is a free, confidential service available to employees needing assistance with personal problems that may be affecting his or her job performance.
-EAP provides confidential assessment, brief counseling, and referral service.
+EAP is a free, confidential service available to employees needing assistance with personal or work problems that may be affecting his or her job performance.
+EAP provides confidential assessment, brief counseling, and referral service, as well as additional alternate modes of support.

 The University Ombuds serves as a neutral resource and provides confidential and informal assistance to members of the campus community.
 The Ombuds Office is not a designated reporting office for UConn and does not accept notice for the university, but is available to discuss a variety of workplace concerns confidentially to the extent permitted by law.